clux/.textadept/Readme.md

 ## Linux Installation

 - Download latest [textadept](http://code.google.com/p/textadept/downloads/list) and the latest modules pack
-- Extract linux tarball somewhere sensible, and the modules pack over it
+- Extract linux tarball somewhere sensible, and extract the modules pack on top of it
 - Link the executable
 - git clone this repository into /home/username/
-- Profit.

 ## Notes
 Relies on the following modules: